SunnyChugh99/golang_applications/detailed_theory.md

 In Go, a receiver function is a method associated with a type.
 A receiver is a special parameter of a method that allows you to call the method on an instance of that type.
 In other programming languages, this concept is often referred to as a method or member function.
 Receiver functions are a way to associate behavior with a type in Go.

+TYPES OF RECIEVERS

+There are two types of receivers, value receivers, and pointer receivers.

+Methods with a value receiver operate on a copy of the value passed to it, meaning that any modification done to the receiver inside the method is not visible to the caller.

+You can declare methods with pointer receivers in order to modify the value to which the receiver points.
+This is done by prefixing the type name with a *, for example with the rect type, a pointer receiver would be declared as *rect.
+Such modifications are visible to the caller of the method as well.